false live

 One of the most common questions we hear in Customer Support is, “I haven’t lost any pounds!
 I feel so much better, but the scale isn’t moving.
 Why is this happening?”
 When we hear this, the answer is always: "Have you lost any inches?”

 When following the GOLO for Life® Plan, most people start to see results sometime within the first 2-4 weeks.
-Some will lose pounds first and others will lose inches.
-It is important to remember that both tools are important and that everyone loses weight differently.
+Some will lose pounds first, and others will lose inches.
+It is important to remember that both ways to monitor weight loss are important and that everyone loses weight differently.

-While on a weight loss journey, finding small victories are important to stay motivated and confident, but we need to consider the overall picture.
-That’s why we always remind members who may not be losing pounds as fast as others that the scale is not always the best representation of progress.
+While on a weight loss journey, finding small victories is important to stay motivated and confident, but you need to consider the overall picture.
+That's why we remind members who may not be losing pounds as fast as others that the scale is not always the best representation of progress.

 Many things can affect the number on your scale, so you can’t let it get you down if you aren't seeing progress right away.